Why most goal-setters never build a tracking system

 You track hours spent studying but your goal is to pass a certification exam.
 Hours are an input.
 Passage is the output that matters.
 If you study for 20 hours but fail the practice test, the hours metric gave you a false sense of progress.

 Fix: pair every leading indicator with a lagging indicator that validates whether the inputs are actually working.
 Check in monthly.
 If your leading indicator is healthy but your lagging indicator is stalling, change your leading indicator.
-You’re tracking the wrong input.
+You are tracking the wrong input.
+This is another breakdown in Component 1: the indicator is measurable but it is the wrong measurable thing.

 Failure 4: All-or-nothing thinking